-When it comes to adding some sizzle to your marriage, nothing beats a good old-fashioned love letter.
+When it comes to adding some sizzle to your marriage, nothing beats writing a romantic love letter the good old-fashioned way.

 Sure, you can buy flowers, candy or go out for a nice dinner.